Promptly-Technologies-LLC/X-cli/README.md

 # X CLI

-A command-line tool for generating and posting tweets using LLMs and the Twitter/X API.
+A command-line tool for posting tweets to Twitter/X from the command line.

 ## Setup